 There are three known types of bipolar disorder:

-Cyclothymia, or cyclothymic disorder, is characterized by depressive symptoms which don’t reach the severity of a major depressive episode and symptoms that don’t reach the severity of a hypomanic episode.
-To be diagnosed with cyclothymia, symptoms must last for at least two years.
+Cyclothymia, or cyclothymic disorder, is characterized by depressive symptoms that don’t reach the severity of a major depressive episode, and symptoms that don’t reach the severity of a hypomanic episode.
+To receive a diagnosis of cyclothymia, symptoms must last for at least 2 years.

 Although signs of the disorder vary, lying isn’t on the official list of symptoms.

-There isn’t any clinical evidence that links bipolar disorder with lying, though some anecdotal accounts suggest there may be a connection.
-It’s thought that some people with bipolar disorder may lie as a result of:
+There’s no clinical evidence that links bipolar disorder with lying, though some anecdotal accounts have alleged a connection.

 There are many reasons why a person with bipolar disorder may lie, just like there are many reasons why someone without bipolar disorder may lie.